 - small test cases ( consider only one verification point per test case)

-- combination of above two – which covers scenario and carry multiple versification.
+- combination of above two – which covers scenario and carry multiple verifications.

-Its totally depends on the application to application which test case writing should gets followed. but make sure that, team should use only one writing style, otherwise it will mess-up your test estimation and execution.
+Its totally depends on the application to application which test case writing should get followed. but make sure that, the team should use only one writing style, otherwise it will mess up your test estimation and execution.

-It has been always recommended to write the test cases feature wise and has to derived from Test plan. while writing test cases try to write test cases in 4-5 distinct software testing methodologies.
+It has been always recommended to write the test cases feature wise and has to derive from the Test Plan. while writing test cases try to write test cases in 4-5 distinct software testing methodologies.